 Iodine and Acne: What I did

 I could spend several thousand more words going into detail about the how and why of iodine, fluoride, and acne.
 But others have honestly done a much better job than I could.
-Definitely read The End of Acne to learn why I did the following crazy things:
+Definitely read The Hidden Cause of Acne to learn why I did the following crazy things:

 I got a reverse osmosis filter for our drinking water.